INFORMSJoC/2024.0546/src/README.md

-This 'src' folder contains codes of five algorithms for computing pairwise stable networks.
+This `src` folder contains codes of five algorithms for computing pairwise stable networks.
 1. `LogTPc`: an algorithm for problems that agents all have concave and differentiable utility functions, used in Section 5.2 and 5.4 of the paper.
 2. `LogTPm`: an algorithm for problems of mixed-extension, agents all have multi-linear utility functions, used in Section 5.1 and 5.3 of the paper.
 3. `Comp/LinTP`: the algorithm of Herings & Zhan (2024), used in Section 5.3 for comparison.